Fine-grained Motion Retrieval via Joint-Angle Motion Images and Token-Patch Late Interaction: Background and Related Work

 \subsection{Human Motion Representations}

 3D human motion sequences are typically represented as frame-wise skeletal features.
-The most widely adopted format is the 263-dimensional feature vector proposed by Guo et al.~\cite{guo2022generating}, leveraging 6D rotation representations in which each joint's orientation is encoded as a mathematical rotation matrix relative to its parent in a generic coordinate frame.
-Redundant multi-view encoding of each pose provides rich supervision for synthesizing plausible motion in context of motion generation~\cite{tevet2022human,chen2023executing}.
-However, for retrieval tasks this redundancy is less helpful; a compact and discriminative representation is preferrable.
+The most widely adopted format is the 263-dimensional feature vector proposed by Guo et al.~\cite{guo2022generating}, which concatenates, per frame, the root angular velocity, root linear velocity, joint positions, 6D joint rotations, joint velocities, and binary foot-contact labels.
+Recent motion-generation studies revisit the choice of motion representation: MARDM~\cite{mardm2025} analyzes the redundancy of such multi-view pose encodings, while ACMDM~\cite{acmdm2025} shows that directly using absolute joint coordinates can ease motion generation.
+For retrieval tasks, a compact and discriminative representation is also preferrable.
 MoPatch~\cite{yu2024exploring} took a step forward by converting motion sequences into image-like patches and leveraging pre-trained ViT encoders, demonstrating that visual priors from ImageNet can alleviate data scarcity in motion understanding.
 However, its motion images are constructed directly from raw 3D joint positions grouped by body region, obscuring fine-grained kinematic differences between joints.

 In biomechanics, the Joint Coordinate Systems (JCS) standardized by the International Society of Biomechanics (ISB) decompose each joint's motion into clinically meaningful components, such as flexion/extension, abduction/adduction, and internal/external rotation, along well-defined anatomical planes~\cite{wu2002isb,wu2005isb}.
 These angles offer anatomical interpretability, with each degree of freedom (DoF) corresponding to a specific type of joint articulation~\cite{schlegel2024joint}.
-They are also inherently translation-invariant, describing how a joint moves relative to its parent segment (e.g., the thigh is the parent segment of the knee joint, and the pelvis is the parent of the hip).
+They are also inherently translation-invariant, describing how a joint moves relative to its parent segment (\eg, the thigh is the parent segment of the knee joint, and the pelvis is the parent of the hip).
 Despite these benefits, joint angles remain underexplored for cross-modal motion retrieval.
 We address this by constructing a structured Motion Image from per-joint angular features, with each spatial region encoding a distinct joint to enable fine-grained token-to-patch alignment.